-If you’ve been struggling or unable to pay for an expensive medical procedure, then a card like the CareCredit card might be just the thing you’re looking for.
-A credit card uniquely designed for the express purposes of funding medical expenses, the CareCredit card makes a wide range of medical expenses manageable, giving people the ability to cover procedures and treatments that they never would have been able to afford otherwise.
-It also offers flexible pay to cover emergency medical expenses that come up unexpectedly, making it ideal for those who often find themselves in poor health.
+If you’ve been struggling or unable to pay for an expensive medical procedure, then the CareCredit card might be just the thing you’re looking for.
+CareCredit is a credit card uniquely designed for the sole purpose of funding medical expenses.
+CareCredit makes a wide range of medical expenses more manageable, giving people the ability to cover procedures and treatments that they never would have been able to afford otherwise.
+It also offers flexible payment options to cover emergency medical expenses that come up unexpectedly, making it ideal for those who often find themselves in poor health.

-What exactly is the CareCredit card, how does it work, and what is the important fine print that you need to know before signing up?
-I did a lot of research about this card, and here’s what I found out.
+But, what exactly is the CareCredit card?
+How does it work?
+And what is the important fine print that you need to know before signing up?
+Here’s everything you need to know about CareCredit:

 - Interest-free lending for up to two years